List of Nagpur Metro stations

 This is a list of all stations of the Nagpur Metro, a rapid transit system serving the city of Nagpur in the Vidarbha region of Maharashtra, India.

 Nagpur Metro is the 13th metro system in India.

-It is built and operated by the Maharashtra Metro Rail Corporation Limited Its first section inaugurated on 7 March 2019 and opened for public on 8 March 2019, with the Orange Line.
-On 26 January 2020, the Aqua line was partially inaugurated.
-Nagpur Metro has 24 metro stations with a total route length of 38.2 km.
+It is built and operated by the Maharashtra Metro Rail Corporation Limited.
+Its first section was inaugurated on 7 March 2019 and opened for the public on 8 March 2019, with the Orange Line.
+On 26 January 2020, the Aqua Line was partially inaugurated.
+Nagpur Metro has 37 metro stations, with a total route length of 38.2 km.
 On 11 December 2022, PM Modi inaugurated the entire metro route length of 38.2 km.